UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 <exercise id="12" title="Transforming True or False">

 **True or False**
-_If there are missing values in both numeric and categorical columns we can specify this in a single step in the main pipeline._
+_If there are missing values in both numeric and categorical columns, we can specify this in a single step in the main pipeline._

 <choice id="1" >
 <opt text="True"  >